michaelmunson/blackjack/README.md

 # BlackJack
 Python library for playing/simulating Black Jack games.
 Create strategies and simulate them.
+Inspired by and with help from Daniel Tarrant.

 ## Usage
 ### Playing a Game
-There are two ways to play a game
 ```python
 from src.blackjack.game import Game
 from src.blackjack.player import Player, Dealer